 - Family therapy can help with any problems in the home that may contribute to the person's anorexia.

-The most successful treatment is a combination of psychotherapy, family therapy, and medication.
+The most successful treatment is a combination of psychotherapy, family therapy, and medicine.
 It is important for the person with anorexia to be actively involved in their treatment.
-Many times the person with anorexia doesn't think they need treatment.
-Even if they know they need treatment, anorexia is a long term challenge that may last a lifetime.
+Many times the person with anorexia does not think they need treatment.
+Even if they know they need treatment, anorexia is a long-term challenge that may last a lifetime.
 People remain vulnerable to relapse when going through stressful periods of their lives.